microsoft/autogen/samples/tools/testbed/README.md

 ## Scenario Expansion Algorithm

-When the Testbed runs a scenario, it creates a local folder to share with Docker.
+When AutoGenBench runs a scenario, it creates a local folder to share with Docker.
 As noted above, each instance and repetition gets its own folder along the path: ``./results/[scenario]/[instance_id]/[repetition]``

 For the sake of brevity we will refer to this folder as the `DEST_FOLDER`.

 The algorithm for populating the `DEST_FOLDER` is as follows:

-1. Recursively copy the contents of `./incudes` to DEST_FOLDER.
-This folder contains all the basic starter files for running a scenario.
+1. Pre-populate DEST_FOLDER with all the basic starter files for running a scenario.
 2. Recursively copy the scenario folder (if `template` in the json scenario definition points to a folder) to DEST_FOLDER.
 If the `template` instead points to a file, copy the file, but rename it to `scenario.py`
 3. Apply any templating, as outlined in the prior section.
 4. Write a run.sh file to DEST_FOLDER that will be executed by Docker when it is loaded.